-We also saw some minor differences in patterns of protein distribution in adults and children with overt ACM.
-For example, affected adults with DSP variants showed reduced signal for desmoplakin but not plakophilin-1, while patients with PKP2 variants showed depressed signal for plakophilin-1 but not desmoplakin.8 We saw the same results in the present study in 4 of 5 symptomatic children (cases 1, 3, 10, 11), but one child with a PKP2 variant (case 2) showed normal plakophilin-1 signal but reduced desmoplakin signal.
+distribution in adults and children with overt ACM.
+For example, affected adults with DSP variants showed reduced signal for desmoplakin but not plakophilin-1, while patients with PKP2 variants showed depressed signal for plakophilin-1 but not desmoplakin [8].
+We saw the same results in the present study in 4 of 5 symptomatic children (cases 1, 3, 10, 11), but one child with a PKP2 variant (case 2) showed normal plakophilin-1 signal but reduced desmoplakin signal.
 However, this child was homozygous for a recessive C-terminal variant in PKP2 whereas the adults in the previous study were all heterozygous for variants in PKP2 associated with typical right ventricular disease.
 Thus, the severity of biophysical impact of a pathogenic variant, which is likely related to zygosity, could determine the specific pattern of abnormal protein distribution observed in buccal mucosa cells.
-Finally, loss of junctional plakoglobin signal in buccal mucosa cells was seen previously in all ACM adults regardless of the underlying variant, ^{4,8} but 3 symptomatic children with DSP variants (cases 1, 3 and 11) showed normal plakoglobin signal (associated with abnormalities in other junctional proteins).
-One rossible explanation for this difference is that the mutant protein (desmoplakin) might shift in at from the membrane (as was seen in case 11) and changes in plakoglobin eventually fundw.
+Finally, loss of junctional plakoglobin signal in buccal mucosa cells was seen previously in all ACM adults regardless of the underlying variant [4,8], but 3 symptomatic children with DSP variants (cases 1, 3, and 11) showed normal plakoglobin signal (associated with abnormalities in other junctional proteins).
+One possible explanation for this difference is that the mutant protein (desmoplakin) might shift first from the membrane (as was seen in case 11) and changes in plakoglobin eventually follow.
 Alternatively, patterns of protein redistribution may vary in patients who show different clinical and pathological patterns of disease.
-Most previous studies of jur.c' 10 1al protein redistribution in heart and buccal cells involved patients with classic right ventricular disease, the great majority of whom showed reduced signal for plakoglobic blowever, DSP variants have been increasingly linked to biventricular or left-don. nant ACM.
-A recent report described two DSP variant carriers with subclinical ACM who showed loss of desmoplakin but not plakoglobin signals in endomyocardial biopsies.
-14 Similarly, a skin biopsy from a child with two DSP variants showed abnormal desmoplakin signal but normal plakoglobin distribution.
-15 Indeed, a recent study of 107 patients with pathogenic DSP variants proposed that they exhibit "desmoplakin cardiomyopathy", which was distinguished from classical ACM or DCM.
-16
+Most previous studies of junctional protein redistribution in heart and buccal cells involved patients with classic right ventricular disease, the great majority of whom showed reduced signal for plakoglobin.
+However, DSP variants have been increasingly linked to biventricular or left-dominant ACM.
+A recent report described two DSP variant carriers with subclinical ACM who showed loss of desmoplakin but not plakoglobin signals in endomyocardial biopsies [14].
+Similarly, a skin biopsy from a child with two DSP variants showed abnormal desmoplakin signal but normal plakoglobin distribution [15].
+Indeed, a recent study of 107 patients with pathogenic DSP variants proposed that they exhibit "desmoplakin cardiomyopathy", which was distinguished from classical ACM or DCM [16].